The Best Steakhouse in Every State

 The Wonder Bar Steakhouse, Clarksburg

 Cozy up at the Wonder Bar Steakhouse in a room filled with tall, lacquered wooden beams and a cabin-like feel.
-You’ll fall in love with their center-cut filet mignon (and also the incredible view off their vast patio).
+You’ll fall in love with their center-cut filet mignon (and also the incredible view from their vast patio).